 Even though Ear Gear may appear to be a cover to protect against dust and moisture, it also has another function.
 The spandex sleeve reduces wind noise, giving people improved ability to understand speech during conversations in windy situations outdoors.
 We have received many testimonials from happy clients who attest that Ear Gear reduces wind noise and improves overall hearing.

 Wind noise can be quite unpleasant and frustrating for the hearing aid wearer.
 Many people cope by avoiding windy situations, taking the hearing aid off, or purchasing windscreens or wind hoods.
 The recommendations at Hearing Aid Know explain that Ear Gear is a great option.
 Ear Gear is the best option as it protects against sweat, dirt, moisture, loss AND wind noise!

-Here is a list of seven windy moments in which Ear Gear came to the rescue for our clients:
+Here is a list of seven windy moments in which Ear Gear came to the rescue for our customers:

 1. Sailing on a Boat